 The set, which was the home's interior where Regan and her mother lived, was located on an old New York soundstage.
 Though the reason for the fire was never certain, Friedkin believes the cause had claws, wings, and a foul odor…

 "It was an old building.
 There were pigeons flying around up there, and the theory [the insurance company] paid off on was that one of the pigeons flew into a light box," Friedkin said.

 Production was shut down for two months.
 A costly delay, although hardly the worst the devil has ever done.

 10.)
 Unsettling subliminal messages buried within

-It’s hardly a secret that Friedkin used subliminal imagery in the film to unsettle viewers, though he likes to say there are a lot of “bulls—t theories” out there.
+It's hardly a secret that Friedkin used subliminal imagery in the film to unsettle viewers, though he likes to say there are a lot of "bulls--- theories" out there.

 The truth is, he used the sound of bees in some early sequences, which triggers an innate fear response in most people.
-You don’t know why you’re uncomfortable, but fight-or-flight is telling you something dangerous is near.
+You don't know why you're uncomfortable, but your fight-or-flight instinct tells you something dangerous is near.

-The buzzing of bees is a primal fear, but Friedkin said he also layered in “disturbing industrial sounds” in the background of the demon scenes, which also create a subconscious desire to back away from danger.
+The buzzing of bees is a primal fear, but Friedkin said he also layered in "disturbing industrial sounds" in the background of the demon scenes, creating a subconscious desire to back away from danger.

 The most notable subliminal trick is the "white face" that flashes for just a fraction of a second during Fr.
 Karras' dream about his deceased mother.
 That face, pictured above, was never meant to be fully detected by the audience.
 "You couldn't catch it before VHS," Friedkin laments.
 "And now you can stop the DVD and stare at it."